laren123/simple-honeypot/README.md

 +Returns the Time of the incident

 ##LIMITATIONS:
-+Data will be lost when the program close
++Data will be lost when it close
 +No log
-+Program should the Forcefully stopped
++It should be Forcefully stopped

 ##PLEASE SUPPORT THE PROJECT BY CONTRIBUTING YOUR CODE!!